cotes2020/jekyll-theme-chirpy/_posts/Lab/CloudCTF/2021-01-24-CloudGoat.md

 # From the ec2 enumate permission.

-# list avaible ec2 and note how the tags are configured.
+# list available ec2 and note how the tags are configured.
 aws ec2 describe-instances --profile ruse

 # enumate existing ecs cluster and backdoor the existing task defniniton.